whisthq/whist/backend/services/README.md

 ## Running the scaling algorithm

 The scaling service can be run locally on your computer with the command `make run_scaling_service`.
 Make sure to have your AWS credentials configured so that the scaling service is able to start/stop instances.

+## Implemented scaling algorithms

+The following scaling algorithms are fully implemented on the scaling service:

+1. Default scaling algorithm: this is a general solution that works well on any region, and includes all of the functionalities the team has used in the past.
+It uses an instance buffer to maintain active instances on each region, includes retry logic when launching instances, and atomic image upgrades.
+It also verifies the correct termination of instances and notifies of any errors.